Inside the NBA: NBA on TNT era

 The popularity of the program has led the NBA to air reruns of the show (as well as reruns of other TNT NBA studio programs, NBA Tip-Off, the American Express Halftime Report and Game Break) on the TNT Overtime on NBA.com.
 Analysts from the show, with the notable exception of Barkley, have been featured in the popular NBA 2K video game series beginning with NBA 2K15.
-Beginning in 2011, the team has also covered the NCAA men's basketball tournament as CBS began partnering with Turner for NCAA March Madness.
+Beginning in 2011, the team has also covered the NCAA Division I men's basketball tournament as CBS began partnering with Turner for NCAA March Madness.

-During the 2021–22 season, Inside the NBA airs after TNT Tuesday games during the NFL regular season and on Thursday nights once football season ends.
-TNT moved its marquee games to Tuesday in the autumn and early in the winter in order to avoid competition with Thursday Night Football.
+During the 2021–22 season, Inside the NBA aired after TNT Tuesday games during the NFL regular season and on Thursday nights once football season ends.
+TNT moved its marquee games to Tuesday in the fall and early winter in order to avoid competition with Thursday Night Football.
 The postgame shows after TNT Tuesday games, beginning in January, were rebranded as the NBA on TNT Postgame Show, with Adam Lefkoe as host and analysts O'Neal, Candace Parker and Dwyane Wade.

 Wade decided not to return to NBA on TNT coverage for the 2022–23 season, choosing to focus on other business interests.
 Jamal Crawford replaced Wade as an analyst on NBA on TNT Tuesdays.

 Prior to the 2022–23 season, Warner Bros.
 Discovery Sports announced contract renewals for all four of the main Inside the NBA panelists, including a 10-year extension for Barkley that he called "a life-altering deal".

+Move to ESPN

+On July 24, 2024, the NBA announced new 11-year broadcasting agreements with ABC/ESPN, NBC, and Amazon Prime Video.
+TNT parent company Warner Bros.
+Discovery (WBD) attempted to use its backend rights to match the offer made by Amazon, but it was rejected on the basis that WBD did not match the terms offered by Amazon.
+On July 26, WBD filed its lawsuit against the league in New York state court, seeking to delay the NBA's new 2025 media deals from taking effect and to rule that TNT's offer matched Amazon's deal.
+Both parties reached a settlement on November 18, allowing WBD to continue operating NBA's digital properties.
+WBD also entered into a sublicensing agreement with The Walt Disney Company to broadcast Inside the NBA on ESPN and ABC beginning in the 2025–26 season, with the program continuing to be produced by Warner Bros.
+Television Studios, doing business as TNT Sports, with its existing personalities from the show’s longtime home at the Turner Studios in Atlanta.